medialab/aime-core/presentation.md

 ORDER BY paragraph.lft
 ```

-*And Results come only 6 seconds later on this laptop (without indices)*
+*and it only takes 6 seconds to run on this laptop…*

 ===